Tutorials

 Using an Amcrest IP3M-941B IP Security Camera Under Linux

-Updated on 2020-11-19
+Updated on 2024-12-16

 I’ve desired to purchase additional security cameras to monitor the exterior areas of my home for quite some time after purchasing a Sharx SCNC2606 IP security camera in 2011.
 Although the Sharx IP security camera has been useful, the video quality and resolution of the camera (640×480), the limited field of view, and the lack of some additional desirable features left me longing for something better.

-I did a bit of research on Amazon’s offerings in the summer of 2018 and finally narrowed down my choice to the Amcrest IP3M-941B IP security camera.
+I did a bit of research on Amazon’s offerings in the summer of 2018 and I finally narrowed down my choice to the Amcrest IP3M-941B IP security camera.
 One of my big concerns with the Amcrest IP security camera was whether I could use and manage it using a browser under Linux.
 I downloaded the user manual from the company’s web site and I saw no mention of Linux or using a browser to configure the camera.
 I then asked a question on Amazon and a company representative responded that yes, the camera could be managed using a browser under Linux, but you needed to install a proprietary Chrome extension/plugin.

 I decided to search the Internet to see if there was any additional information about using a Amcrest IP security camera under Linux.
 I came across a couple of posts (at the time) by Jason Antman about his experience (scroll down to the amcrest tag) using Amcrest IP security cameras under Linux.
 I still had reservations about how well the Amcrest IP3M-941B IP security camera would work under Linux, even after reading Jason’s blog posts, but I finally decided to purchase the camera in July, 2018.